 If you keep your stock pipe then you should cut down the exit pipe inside the muffler for less restriction and more power.
 This picture shows where to cut it.

 If you want the best power then you definitely need an expansion chamber.
-For a test with my reed valved 48cc engine I climbed an inclined street (3 degrees the first half and 8.5 degrees the second half) easily with my expansion chamber I designed for these engines and then tried the same with a standard exhaust pipe and couldn't go more than half way up the 3 degree section.
+For a test with my reed valved 48cc engine I climbed an inclined street (3 degrees the first two thirds and 8.5 degrees the rest) easily with my expansion chamber I designed for these engines and then tried the same with a standard exhaust pipe and couldn't go more than half way up the 3 degree section.
 Then I took the standard pipe off and tried to blow through it and could feel lots of flow restriction.
 It's amazing to what lengths the factory went to in order to prevent people from attaining much speed on these things.
 So then I removed the pipes end piece and cut off 6.5" of the exit pipe and that allowed me to climb all of the 3 degree street but none of the 8.5 degree street. [see video]

 So the good news is that you can greatly improve your ride by installing an expansion chamber, but the bad news is that most all of them available that are cheap aren't very good.

-Here's the same pipe on two different bikes with mufflers attached (which is necessary because it's so loud).
+Here's the $53 pipe on two different bikes with mufflers attached (which is necessary because it's so loud).
 The one on the left had the original stinger cut down.
 The stingers outer diameter is 22mm.
 The silencer on the left is a $10 Briggs and Stratton muffler which can be found at Home Depot or Amazon and is connected with 1 inch ID heater hose.
 The silencer on the right is $23 from Amazon.

 This picture shows how this 70mm wide belly pipe isn't dangerous to your leg when the pipe is touching the frame.